 - Transit and short-term stay visa (visa C) – issued for transit and short-term stays in the Schengen area.
 These visas are valid for a total of 90 days within a six-month period.
 The most typical types of short-stay visas are the Portuguese tourist visa and the business visa.

-- Limited Territorial Validity (LTV) visas – a special visa that allows travel to only one Schengen state, or to certain other Schengen states if specified beforehand.
+- Limited Territorial Validity (LTV) visas – a special short stay visa that allows travel to only one Schengen state, or to certain other Schengen states if specified beforehand.

 Temporary stay visa